-- Dublin is Ireland's top tourist 1) with up to 7 million visitors per year! - The 2) is expensive, so book your hotel room early for a better deal.
-Most hotels have 3) such as restaurants and gyms. - lots of 5) to visit including museums and historic buildings. - Dublin has a really exciting 6)!
+- Dublin is Ireland's top tourist 1) with up to 7 million visitors per year! - The 2) ... is expensive, so book your hotel room early for a better deal.
+Most hotels have 3) ... such as restaurants and gyms. - Dublin is a great city for 4) There are lots of 5) to visit including museums and historic buildings. - Dublin has a really exciting 6)!
 In Temple Bar, you can enjoy live 7) such as concerts or dance performances. - In Wicklow, just south of the city, you can see some beautiful mountain 8)